How to combine (merge) multiple swatches / fills / patterns in Adobe Illustrator CC CS6 CS5 etc tutorial via styles

 Some of the swatches tiles already have transparency inbuilt and can be combined multiple times without the need to change the opacity etc.

-You can also shift the artwork in the swatch (or scale or rotate) via the object menu transform (the key thing is to set the transform object option to OFF and put the pattern to ON) I must admit the shift it terrible to use and not really that easy to shift and align a duplicated artwork but I guess with some practise
+You can also shift / move the artwork in the swatch (or scale or rotate) via the object menu transform (the key thing is to set the transform object option to OFF and put the pattern to ON) I must admit the move command / panel is terrible to use - certain they could make it a little more flexible and perhaps interactive to use.

 1) select the swatch fill line in the appearance panel